-(b) This column represents the average of the total amounts reported for the NEOs as a group (excluding Mr. Oates) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table in each applicable fiscal year.
-Please refer to the Summary Compensation Table in this Proxy Statement for the applicable fiscal year.
+(b) This column represents the average of the total amounts reported for the NEOs as a group (excluding Messrs.
+Oates and Zimmer) in the "Stock Awards" column in the Summary Compensation Table for fiscal year 2023.
+Please refer to the Summary Compensation Table in this Proxy Statement.
+The amount in this column is replaced with the amount reported under the Average Non-PEO NEO Adjusted Value of Equity Awards column in order to arrive at compensation actually paid for fiscal year 2023.

-(c) This column represents an adjustment to the average of the amounts reported for the NEOs as a group (excluding Mr. Oates) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table in each applicable fiscal year determined using the same methodology described above in Note 2(c).
-For each fiscal year, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each NEO (excluding Mr. Oates) to arrive at "compensation actually paid" to each NEO (excluding Mr. Oates) for that fiscal year, which is then averaged to determine the average "compensation actually paid" to the NEOs (excluding Mr. Oates) for that fiscal year.
+(c) This column represents an adjustment to the average of the amounts reported for the NEOs as a group (excluding Mr. Oates and Mr. Zimmer) in the "Stock Awards" column in the Summary Compensation Table for fiscal year 2023, determined using the same methodology described above in Note 2(c).
 The amounts added or subtracted to determine the adjusted average amount are as follows: